estere-sei/Circadian-proteomics-features/README.md

 # Description

 These are the R Notebooks used in Wong et al. 2020 to analyse multiplexed proteomics and phosphoproteomics data.
 See this paper for context and experimental design.
+Almost all analysis was done in R.

 >REFERENCE HERE.